Grants: Frequently Asked Questions

 Is the proposal editable by the PI or department approver when it is in the “Department Review” state?

 No, the proposal cannot be edited when it is in the Department Review state.
-The department approver would click on the “Request Changes” activity to send the proposal back to the PI (or designee) for editing.
+The department approver may click on the “Request Changes” activity to send the proposal back to the PI (or designee) for editing.

 Are department approvers automatically editors for proposals created within their affiliated department?